Nicelab/wp-alkimia/readme.txt

 == Limitations ==

- * No drop-down menus support
+ * Only one level horizontal drop-down menu support

 == Changelog ==

+= 1.1 =
+Change the name of the project and complete css rework.

 = 1.0.2 =
-Correct editor-style after review.
+Correct editor-style after review

 = 1.0.1 =
-Screenshot and documentation update after review.
+Screenshot and documentation update after review

 = 1.0 =
 Initial release